-The reviewed level of risk is the level of risk after mitigating measures are taken into account and where further ongoing attention is required such as regular inspections.
+The reviewed level of risk is the level of risk, after mitigating measures are considered and where further ongoing attention is required such as regular inspections.
 Progress in managing risks should be monitored.
-Risk management is an on-going process that should be constantly revisited and reviewed to ensure that new and emerging risks assessed acted upon.
+Risk management is an on-going process that should be constantly revisited and reviewed to ensure that new and emerging risks are assessed acted upon.